mikaela0ng/readme/README.md

            ■ Splunkforwarder service or sidecar stopped working

    ●Jenkins
-       ○ Set up a CI/CD pipeline that build and deploys the app whenever code changes.
+       ○ Set up a CI/CD pipeline that builds and deploys the app whenever code changes.

    ●Prometheus
        ○ Metric gathering solution of webapp.

-   ●Alerting using Alertmanager/Prometheus or Splunk
+- Alerting using Alertmanager/Prometheus or Splunk
-       ○ Create alerting rules based on the KPIs:
+    - Create alerting rules based on the KPIs:
-           ■% availability
+        - % availability
-           ■resource utilization
+        - Resource Utilization
-           ■out of memory errors
+        - Out of Memory Errors
-           ■error rates
+        - Error Rates

        ○ Establish threshold and implement annotations

    ●Grafana